 The above quote and link contain simple truths from Angela's perspective:

 God is real.
 God does heal.
 God does feel.

-There will come times of sorrow and weakness that tries the faith of all people.
+There will come times of sorrow and weakness that try the faith of all people.
 In spite of all that occurs in life, believe Jesus when He says that His atonement can take the pain away.
 We are all human with frailty.
 There is no end-all solution to grief.
-The Good New is that if any faithful person slips into the abyss of grief for any reason that Christ through His Holy Spirit can rescue his or her heart.
+The Good News is that if any faithful person slips into the abyss of grief for any reason that Christ, through His Holy Spirit, can rescue his or her heart.

 And if men come unto me I will show unto them their weakness.
 I give unto men weakness that they may be humble; and my grace is sufficient for all men that humble themselves before me; for if they humble themselves before me, and have faith in me, then will I make weak things become strong unto them.— Moroni, Prophet found in The Book of Mormon: Another Testament of Jesus Christ.
 Ether 12:26-27